-Consider a classical theory T in propositional logic whose axioms are p and $p \to q$, where p and q are propositional variables.
+Consider a classical theory T in propositional logic whose axioms are p and $p \rightarrow q$, where p and q are propositional variables.
 Using modus ponens, we conclude that q is a theorem of T.

-- Here $p \to q$ is not a legitimate axiom in the t-syntax of NT.
+• Here $p \to q$ is not a legitimate axiom in the t-syntax of NT.
 Hence a nonlogical rule of inference $p \vdash q$ ("From p, infer q") should be included in the p-syntax of NT.
 The t-syntax would have the single axiom p, from which q may be deduced via this inference rule.
 Note that $p \to q$ (or equivalently, $\neg p \lor q$) is also a theorem of NT.
-From Remark 1, it follows that the above inference rule does not directly lead to a proof of $p \to q$ in NT, and hence is not equivalent to an axiomatic assertion of $p \to q$.
-Rather, the inference rule together with a proof of p leads to a proof of q, from which we infer $p \to q$ as a theorem (but not a legitimate axiom) of NT, via a different inference rule (disjunction introduction). - The propositions $p \vee \neg p$ and $q \vee \neg q$, which are theorems of T, are also theorems of NT that can be deduced from p and q respectively. - The proposition $r \vee \neg r$, where r is a propositional variable, is a theorem of T but is not in the t-syntax of NT because each of the disjuncts r and $\neg r$ is undecidable in T. - The propositions $p \lor r$ and $q \lor r$ are theorems, but not legitimate axioms, of NT. - The formula $r \vee s$, where s is a propositional variable, is an undecidable proposition of NT.
-Note that $r \vee s$ cannot be legitimately added as an axiom to NT, but addition of either r or s as an axiom to NT would make $r \vee s$ provable in the extended theory.
+From Remark 2, it follows that the above inference rule does not directly lead to a proof of $p \to q$ in NT, and hence is not equivalent to an axiomatic assertion of $p \to q$.
+Rather, the inference rule together with a proof of p leads to a proof of q, from which we infer $p \to q$ as a theorem (but not a legitimate axiom) of NT, via a different inference rule (disjunction introduction).

+- The propositions p ∨ ¬p and q ∨ ¬q, which are theorems of T, are also theorems of NT that can be deduced from p and q respectively. - The proposition $r \vee \neg r$, where r is a propositional variable, is a theorem of T but is not in the t-syntax of NT because each of the disjuncts r and $\neg r$ is undecidable in T. - The propositions p∨r and q∨r are theorems, but not legitimate as axioms, of NT. - The formula $r \lor s$, where s is a propositional variable, is an undecidable proposition of NT.
+Note that $r \lor s$ cannot be legitimately added as an axiom to NT, but addition of either r or s as an axiom to NT would make $r \lor s$ provable in the extended theory.